No booking fees on the app

 London to Cambridge train travel guide

-Taking the train from London to Cambridge is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from London, you can arrive at Cambridge in just 49m, making it a quick and convenient option for travelling between these two places.
+Travelling by train from London to Cambridge is efficient and offers a scenic and comfortable experience.
+With frequent departures from London, you can reach Cambridge in just 49m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking